Aaryan-khairnar/keycloak-sso-implementation/01-server-setup.md

 sudo firewall-cmd --reload
 ```
 ![11](./images/1/11.jpg)
 Firewall reloaded
 Then we recheck which services have been allowed
 ```bash
 sudo firewall-cmd --list-all
 # lists all firewall services which are allowed
 ```
 ![12](./images/1/12.jpg)

-We have all firewall services set up correctly.
+{We have all firewall services set up correctly.}

 ---